crocandr/docker-openvpn/README.md

   - The `--privileged` parameter is very important!
 The OpenVPN container uses the tun/tap interface on your host.
   - You can use the docker host's iptables (too) with `--net=host`
   - You can use these extra parameters too:
-      - `SERVER_ADDRESS=vpn.myvpn-domain.com` - the public address of your vpn server, your clients will use this address to connect your server, if you don't define this, the container try to get your actual public IP address by default
+      - `SERVER_ADDRESS=vpn.myvpn-domain.com` - the public address of your vpn server, your clients will use this address to connect your server, if you don't define this, the container tries to get your actual public IP address by default
-      - `SERVER_PORT=51194` - the opevpn service listen port
+      - `SERVER_PORT=51194` - the OpenVPN service listen port
       - `KEY_COUNTRY=HU` - certificate key data
       - `KEY_PROVINCE=HU` - certificate key data
       - `KEY_CITY=Budapest` - certificate key data